 Giving others access to the form

-Co-applicants: Access to your application is through your user login to the NETSCC REALMS.
+Co-applicants: Access to your application is through your user login to REALMS.
 This should not be shared.
 The Stage 1 application does not require co-applicants to complete this form however as lead applicant you must ensure they are aware of being involved in the study team.
 If you want to share your form with your co-applicants, please create a PDF of the form and send it to them.
 Options to create a PDF are available on the Home page and the Review and Submit page.
 Where appropriate to the study a Joint Lead applicant can be added to the application (stage 1 and stage 2) and full access can be provided.

 Guidance for using the electronic online Stage 2 application form